 Le Dune.
 We create perfumes with the understanding of a type of person.
 If you smell Le Dune: it is soft, round, and feminine.
-It reflects a glorious woman who loves the house, her children, likes to cook, and bakes cakes.
+It reflects a glorious woman who loves the house and her children and enjoys cooking and baking cakes.
 She likes the fireplace, figs, sweet, and warm; she is a mom, and she is elegant.
 La Pizzica is an active person.
 Le Masserie, on the other hand, is an elegant perfume portraying an individual with a balanced lifestyle.
 They are not running, everything is scheduled, and they don’t have a peak of emotions.
 Most of the hotels and interior design stores prefer this perfume.

 Since you need to be in Puglia to understand the fragrances, how can the online experience help customers get a virtual glimpse of the scent?